eyp/tinker-carto/README.md

 ### Answering the questions
 **How would you implement a choropleth map?**

+ To make a good choropleth map I drew a a marker with the shape of each city, then I would use a colour gradient, assigning a colour to every city, depending on the population density.

- Well, as I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the Geo JSON data.
+As I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the Geo JSON data.
 So what I've done, is using one of the properties of the records (rank_max) that I assumed it was for representing the population density of a record.
 Then I've given more importance to that record setting more opacity and size to the marker.
  Making the markers huge you will be able to appreciate the difference between more dense cities, and less dense ones.

 **Do you feel a legend would be needed?**

   In the current map, I don't think a legend is needed because all markers have the same color and have the same form.
-  But if we want one, we could add a legend to tell the user why some markers are bigger than others, and why their colors are more intense.
+  But if it were a choropleth one, a legend would be needed to inform the user what mean every colour used.

 **We love Easter eggs**